madinamm/Data-Science-projects/Recommendations_with_IBM/README.md

 - **Matrix Factorization**: Utilize Singular Value Decomposition (SVD) to predict user interactions with articles.

 ### Acknowledgments
-This Analysis was made possible thanks to the courtesy of IBM Watson Studio for providing the platform and dataset and a content of Udacity Nanodegree program.
+This Analysis was made possible thanks to the courtesy of IBM Watson Studio for providing the platform and dataset and a content of Udacity Nanodegree program (including Knowledge Hub).